 220-2.1 PORTLAND CEMENT.
 Portland cement shall conform to the requirements of AASHTO M85 Type I or II.

 220-2.2 WATER.
-Water shall be clean and free from sewage, oil, acid, strong alkalies, or vegetable matter.
-Water of questionable quality shall be tested in accordance with the requirements of AASHTO T 26.
+Water used in mixing and curing shall be from potable water sources.
+Other sources shall be tested in accordance with ASTM C1602.

 220-2.3 SOIL.
 The soil shall consist of an approved select soil.
 The soil shall be free of roots, sod, weeds, have an organic content less than 1.5% as determined by ATM 203, and shall meet the following gradation as determined by WAQTC FOP for AASHTO T27/T11.